neilk/octopress-flickr/README.md

   gem 'persistent_memoize'
 ```

-Do a `gem install` from that directory.
+Do a `bundle install` from that directory.

 Download the files in this repository.
 Copy the `.rb` and `.scss` files into the corresponding directories in your Octopress instance.
 This might
 work: